 When it comes to jobs, the choice in this election is not between putting up a wall around America or allowing every job to disappear overseas.
-The truth is, we won't be able to bring back every job that we've lost, but that doesn't mean we should follow John McCain's plan to keep giving tax breaks to corporations that send American jobs overseas.
+The truth is, we won't be able to bring back every job that we've lost, but that doesn't mean we should follow John McCain's plan to keep giving tax breaks to corporations that send American jobs overseas and promoting unfair trade agreements.
 I will end those breaks as President, and I will give American businesses a \$3,000 tax credit for every job they create right here in the United States of America.
 I'll eliminate capital gains taxes for small businesses and start-up companies that are the engine of job creation in this country.
 We'll create two million new jobs by rebuilding our crumbling roads, and bridges, and schools, and by laying broadband lines to reach every corner of the country.
-And I will invest \$15 billion a year in renewable sources of energy to create five million new energy jobs over the next decade - jobs that pay well and can't be outsourced; jobs building solar panels and wind turbines and a new electricity grid; jobs building the fuel-efficient cars of tomorrow, not in Japan or South Korea but here in the United States of America; jobs that will help us eliminate the oil we import from the Middle East in ten years and help save the planet in the bargain.
+And I will invest \$15 billion a year in renewable sources of energy to create five million new energy jobs over the next decade - jobs that pay well and can't be outsourced; jobs building solar panels and wind turbines and a new electricity grid; jobs that will help us eliminate the oil we import from the Middle East in ten years and help save the planet in the bargain.
 That's how America can lead again.

 When it comes to health care, we don't have to choose between a government-run health care system and the unaffordable one we have now.
 If you already have health insurance, the only thing that will change under my plan is that we will lower premiums.
-If you don't have health insurance, you'll be able to get the same kind of health insurance that Members of Congress get for themselves.
-We'll invest in preventative care and new technology to finally lower the cost of health care for families, businesses, and the entire economy.
+If you don't have health insurance you'll be able to get the same kind of health insurance that Members of Congress get for themselves.
 And as someone who watched his own mother spend the final months of her life arguing with insurance companies because they claimed her cancer was a pre-existing condition and didn't want to pay for treatment, I will stop insurance companies from discriminating against those who are sick and need care most.